 - Diverse candidates encouraged to apply

-OCP is approved by the Oregon Office of Rural Health as a qualified Practice Site for the Oregon Behavioral Health Loan Repayment Program (OBHLRP) and OCP staff that meet the criteria can receive tax-free funds to repay qualifying educational loan debt.
+- OCP is a Qualified Practice Site for both the Behavioral Health and the Health Care Provider Loan Repayment Programs, run through OHSU.
+OCP staff that meet the criteria can receive tax-free funds to repay qualifying educational loan debt.

 Job Grade: 14

 Supervisor: Evyan Stuart